Lethal Weapon 3 poster

 The inciting incident occurs at 12 minutes when The building explosion from the failed bomb defusal demotes Riggs and Murtaugh to patrol duty, threatening their detective careers and Murtaugh's dignified retirement..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The team discovers that Jack Travis is systematically stealing military-grade weapons from police evidence and the operation is larger than expected, raising the stakes as they realize cops are dying from these weapons on the streets., fundamentally raising what's at risk.
+Significantly, this crucial beat The team discovers that Jack Travis is systematically stealing military-grade weapons from police evidence and the operation is larger than expected, raising the stakes as they realize cops are dying from these weapons on the streets., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 92 minutes initiates the final act resolution at 78% of the runtime.
 The team discovers Travis's final weapons deal location and timing, and Murtaugh decides he cannot retire while this threat exists, synthesizing his desire for safety with his duty to protect, choosing one last fight., demonstrating the transformation achieved throughout the journey.